 Sensory overload, old-school hotels and a ghost city

 But every coin has its other side.
-The stunning colours at sunset – from ladies’ saris to the fantastic street art on the back of rickshaws; the cooling water of freshly cut up coconuts at every other street corner and the divine aroma of baked roti, slow-cooked curries and grilled kebabs; the Bangla music coming out of little hole-in-the-wall shops.
+The stunning colours at sunset – from ladies’ saris to the fantastic rickshaw art on the streets; the cooling water of freshly cut up coconuts at every other street corner and the divine aroma of baked roti, slow-cooked curries and grilled kebabs; the Bangla music coming out of little hole-in-the-wall shops.
 All of this helps to re-balance the senses after they have received another battering.

 So, even if you’re on a budget, you would do well to choose a comfortable hotel to re-calibrate after an intense day.
 Hotel 71 – the number a reference to the year (1971) East Pakistan became Bangladesh after a bloody independence war that saw three million people killed – is where I’m staying.
 I chose it because of its strategic location in Old Dhaka.
 It’s a cheap and worn affair but clean and the kind of old school hotel I find disarming: I’m given real, sturdy slippers, a newspaper under the door every morning and whenever I step into the elevator a uniformed liftboy pushes the buttons for me.